Financing a PLNU Education

 The Federal PLUS loan is a low-interest federal loan for parents.
 Parents who wish to apply do not have to demonstrate financial need but must meet certain credit criteria.
 Federal PLUS loans are repayable over a ten-year period.
 To apply for a Federal PLUS loan, parents should complete an on-line loan application on the Federal Student Aid website.

-Option 4: The Net Balance with a Private Education Loan
+Option 4: Private Education Loan

 Option 5: Combination Plan